yashtnaik/ghes-ghec-migration-via-action-DR-NonDR/README.md

 - `reviewer` (for protection rule migration in ENV)

 ---

-# 📦 External Storage Auto-Detection

-The migration scripts and workflows included in this repository support the use of **external object storage** for migration archives.

-If any of the below environment variables are detected at runtime, the migration commands will **automatically switch to using external storage** instead of GitHub-managed storage.

-In such cases, the scripts will internally:

-- ✅ Configure the appropriate storage provider
-- ✅ Pass the required parameters to the `gh bbs2gh` / GEI migration command
-- ✅ Avoid using the `--use-github-storage` flag

-> ⚠️ **Important:**
-> If these variables are present in the environment, you **must NOT manually pass** `--use-github-storage` in any custom script overrides.
-> External storage will automatically take precedence.

----
 ## Running the workflow

 1. Generate or update `repos.csv` and commit it to the repository.